abdirahodan/abdirahodana/content/project/_index.md

 ---
-title: Evolving Perspectives: A Portfolio of Data Discoveries
+title: "Evolving Perspectives: A Portfolio of Data Discoveries"
 description: "Home to a variety of projects, including personal initiatives as well as those completed for courses.
 The majority, if not all, are developed using R."
 author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true